arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ***Ensure each channel does not exceed a maximum current of 500 mA to avoid potential damage or malfunctions in the programmable digital input/output channels.***

 The sketch below showcases using the programmable digital input/output channels of the Portenta Machine Control.
-This example shows how to periodically transmit values on the programmable channels and periodically read them from them.
+This example shows how to transmit values on the programmable channels periodically and also read from them regularly.

 ```arduino
 /*